Ministry of Health Singapore. All Rights Reserved.

-Psychotherapy can be defined as "psychological treatment through the establishment of a relationship between the therapist and patient for the purpose of relieving symptoms and correcting unhealthy patterns of behaviour."
+Psychotherapy can be defined as "psychological treatment through the establishment of a relationship between the therapist and patient to relieve symptoms and correct unhealthy patterns of behaviour."
 The key is in managing the relationship, and this requires training and experience.

-The depressed person is helped through talking with a therapist, as opposed to relying solely on medication.
+The depressed person receives therapy through talking with a therapist, as opposed to relying solely on medication to treat depression.
 A trained and experienced therapist can provide a safe platform for a depressed person to work through his issues through formal psychotherapy.
 There is a variety of psychotherapies which can be tailored to the individual's needs.

 To make an appointment to see a doctor, please call 6389 2200.

-improves your health but it also gives you a sense of accomplishment.
+Exercise not only improves your health but also gives you a sense of accomplishment.
 Endorphins (‘feel good’ hormones) are released during exercise and this can elevate your mood.

 This involves deep breathing exercises and progressive muscle relaxation.

-Support groups offer fellowship and you get to hear first-hand accounts of how other with depression, like you, have learn to cope.
-Presently SAMH, IMH and the Behavioural Medicine Clinic at IMH run support groups.
+Support groups offer fellowship and you get to hear first-hand accounts of how others with depression have learned to cope.
+Presently the Singapore Association for Mental Health (SAMH), Institute of Mental Health (IMH) and the Behavioural Medicine Clinic at IMH run support groups.
 The group at IMH is a psychoeducation group, i.e. you learn about the depressive illness and methods of coping.

-ECT is only indicated for those with severe depression who have not responded to treatment or are highly suicidal.
-It involves giving a light general anaesthetic and an electric current is passed through the brain for a few seconds.
+ECT is for those with severe depression who have not responded to treatment or are highly suicidal.
+It involves giving a light general anaesthetic and passing an electric current through the brain for a few seconds.
 The whole procedure takes only about 15 minutes and the patient is only aware of having gone to sleep.